Maximilian-Winter/CSCS-Unity/README.md

 I created a Scriptable Object architecture framework with a integrated Message Bus based on a runtime scriptable object singleton.

-This is integrated in the example, but easly removeable.
+This is integrated in the example, but easy to remove.

-Some parts of the scriptable object framework use Odin Serializer it is under Apache 2.0 license, but again this dependency is easly removeable.
+Some parts of the scriptable object framework use Odin Serializer it is under Apache 2.0 license, but again this dependency is easy to remove.

 If you have any Ideas to improve this, let me know!